alexanderpalsson/katacoda-scenarios/qlik-corectl/step9.md

 <br>

 ## Put everything together

 We put this together in the `app.js`{{open}} first we connect to QIX and load the data as in previous examples.
-Then we us `picasso.chart()` to render our bar-chart we created.
+Then we us `picasso.chart()` to render our bar chart we created.

 <pre class="file" data-filename="app.js" data-target="replace">
 const enigma = require('enigma.js');